NikKowPHP/journalai/signals/NEEDS_ASSISTANCE.md

-# Assistance Required: Missing Master Plan File
+# Developer Assistance Required

+**Blocked Phase:** Unable to determine - Master plan missing
-**Issue:** The `docs/master_plan.md` file does not exist in the project directory.
-This file is required by the development protocol to track phase completion and proceed with the project.
+**Critical Issue:** The master plan file `docs/master_plan.md` does not exist in the project

-**Impact:**
-- Cannot mark Phase L as completed
+## Impact:
+- Cannot execute the Hierarchical Autonomous Loop
-- Cannot proceed to next phases
+- Cannot determine current phase or next tasks
-- Violates the hierarchical autonomous loop protocol

-**Requested Action:**
-Please provide the `master_plan.md` file or create it in the `docs` directory with the proper phase structure.
+- Full development workflow is blocked

+## Request:
+1. Please create the master plan document
+2. Define the phase sequence and implementation order
+3. Ensure phase files exist for each planned phase